 Nantucket Community School hosts quarterly round-table meetings for all childcare providers on Nantucket.
 These meetings offer the opportunity to connect with other center and home based providers while sharing ideas and learning about training resources and services available both on and off island.
 To be included on this email distribution list for meeting reminders, please contact Pauline Cronin at firstname.lastname@example.org or 508-228-7285 x1166.

-We host meetings for the Early Childhood Community (advisory) Council (ECC Council) If you would like to be part of shaping the lives of young children on Nantucket, please join us!
-All ECC Council meetings listed below are open to the public and begin at 3 p.m. in the District Conference Room at Nantucket Elementary School, 30 Surfside Road.
+We host meetings for the Early Childhood Advisory Council (ECAC) If you would like to be part of shaping the lives of young children on Nantucket, please join us!
+All Early Childhood Advisory Council meetings listed below are open to the public and are 5:30-6:30 p.m. in the Library at Nantucket Elementary School, 30 Surfside Road.

 Program Questions or New Ideas?
 Please contact one of our Early Childhood Education Specialists listed below: